 Our main English curriculum is anchored on, the Critical Visual Literacy Framework and supported by, the 6 Semiotic Modes which integrate the teaching of all Language skills (Chan & Chia, 2014).

-With the design of our English curriculum anchored on these frameworks, at the end of six years in Sembawang Primary, our pupils will become:
+With the design of our English curriculum anchored on 6SMs+CVL, at the end of six years in Sembawang Primary, our students will become multi-literate:

 LEARNERS as Text Decoders